 I enjoy completely immersing myself in a text and getting a feel for the author’s style and how it translates–or doesn’t translate–into English.
 Often things that sound fine in Dutch just don’t sound right in English, but the problem can be hard to put a finger on at first.
 The more time I have to work with a text, the better I will come to know it, and then I can make the translation the best it can be.

 I am a nitpicker who loves to find just the right word, even if it takes a while.
 I will not stop looking until I find the solution to a translation problem.
 It helps that I am originally a librarian, so I’m also a reference book fiend and extreme Internet surfer.
 “I don’t know” is never the answer.
 No-one can know everything, but everything can be looked up.
-And with the Internet the world is at our fingertips, and I know that somewhere out there someone knows the answer to my question.
+With the Internet the world is at our fingertips, and I know that somewhere out there someone knows the answer to my question.